pulumi/registry/themes/default/content/registry/packages/eks/how-to-guides/v3-migration.md

 - The capitalization of the `AuthenticationMode` and `AccessEntryType` enum values has been aligned with other providers (e.g. `AuthenticationMode.API` => `AuthenticationMode.Api`).
 The previous values have been marked as deprecated and now point to their new counterparts.

 ### Properties of the components are now outputs instead of plain types
 All properties of components in the Node.js SDK are now wrapped in `Output`.
-This aligns it with other language SDKs but introduces some breaking changes for optional resource properties.
+This aligns it with other language SDKs but introduces breaking changes for optional resource properties.
 Accessing those optional resource outputs now requires using `apply`.

-To work around this we've exposed the most commonly used resource properties at the top level of the components.
-This change allows for easier access without requiring to use `apply`.

-The following sections will offer an overview off the new top-level properties.
-Notable cases where you need to change your program are:
+We added convenient access properties for frequently used outputs:
-- Creating an IRSA based IAM role now requires you to use `apply` for accessing the cluster's OIDC provider ARN and URL.
-Alternatively you can use the new top level properties `oidcProviderArn` and `oidcIssuer`.
-An example of how this works can be found [here](https://github.com/pulumi/pulumi-eks/blob/release-3.x.x/examples/oidc-iam-sa/index.ts).
+- Creating an IRSA based IAM role now requires using `apply` for accessing the cluster's OIDC provider ARN and URL.
+Alternatively, use the new top level properties `oidcProviderArn` and `oidcIssuer`.
+An example can be found [here](https://github.com/pulumi/pulumi-eks/blob/release-3.x.x/examples/oidc-iam-sa/index.ts).
-- Accessing a cluster's `clusterSecurityGroup`, `nodeSecurityGroup`, and `eksClusterIngressRule` requires you to use `apply`.
-Alternatively you can use the new top-level properties.
+- Accessing a cluster's `clusterSecurityGroup`, `nodeSecurityGroup`, and `eksClusterIngressRule` requires using `apply`.
+Alternatively, use the new top-level properties.
 The `NodeGroup` and `NodeGroupV2` components were updated to also take those new top-level properties as inputs.
   - Use the following top-level properties of the `Cluster` component:
     - `clusterSecurityGroupId` instead of `cluster.clusterSecurityGroup.id`
     - `nodeSecurityGroupId` instead of `cluster.nodeSecurityGroup.id`